inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-empirical-variogram-1.png"
 id="fig-empirical-variogram"
 alt="Figure 5: The left panel shows the averaged difference-distance plot, whereas the right panel is the semivariance, plotted against the distance." />
+<figcaption>Figure 5: The left panel shows the averaged difference-distance plot, whereas the right panel is the semivariance, plotted against the distance.</figcaption>

 You might call the right one (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 5</a>, right) the "empirical variogram", if you like.
 It is effectively a variogram.